 - Separate levels for fuzz and distortion (great for getting a subtle amount of fuzz or octafuzz)

-If you’re still not convinced, I’ve created a free Helix patch built around the Clawthorn Drive for your enjoyment and experimentation.
+If you’re still not convinced, I’ve created a free Helix preset built around the Clawthorn Drive for your enjoyment and experimentation.
 Check it out and let me know what you think!